 (Poner los 2 logos CALTOUR Y Cde CALIDAD Y CMPROMISO)

 As ECOAMERICAPERU we are always looking for outstanding national and international partners B2B that are looking for excellence in travel experiences and that place a great emphasis on environmental and social responsibility

 Eliana Ricalde, is an architect involved in rescuing Cusco’s monumental heritage, and presently also working as the Assistant of the Executive Director of the Guaman Poma de Ayala Center, one of the most influential NGOs dedicated to support municipal and social development in South Peru.

 David G. Ricalde is a field biologist, ornithologist, and consultant who worked in conservation and tourism development in important destinations of Peru and Bolivia for over 25 years.
 He is also an experienced wildlife and wetland researcher, and a dedicated environmental activist.

 Jasmin Caballero is a consultant in destination management with extensive experience in developing tourism destinations and training of human resources in the Andes and Amazon.
 She worked for conservation and development agencies in Bolivia for over 15 years.
-She is also the owner of America Tours Bolivia SRL and South America Ecotravel LTD.
+She is also the owner of America Tours Bolivia SRL.

 What Is Ecotourism and Responsible Tourism?